raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 amount of traffic is generated to maintain NAT and firewall state and to assure client and server that they still have connectivity to each other.

-On a new DSO session, if no explicit DSO Keepalive message exchange has taken place, the default value for both timeouts is 15 seconds.
+On a new DSO Session, if no explicit DSO Keepalive message exchange has taken place, the default value for both timeouts is 15 seconds.
 For both timeouts, lower values of the timeout result in higher network traffic and higher CPU load on the server.